dmmagdal/Huggingface_Examples/MiscStyles_StableDiffusion/README.md

     - Low CFG scale outputs great results
     - Can use tools like Pixelator to achieve a better effect
     - Is currently only supported with .ckpt version (which means it cannot run with the pipeline)
+ - **Robo Diffusion 2 (base)**
+    - Use the token "nousr robot" towards the beginning of the prompt for effect
+    - A dreambooth-method finetune of stable diffusion that will output cool looking robots when prompted
+    - Use negative prompts to achieve best result

 ### Resources: